population-research/uganda-covid/paper/uganda_covid_wber_revisions.md

 abstract: |
   \noindent We examine the short- and medium-run impacts of two of the strictest Covid-19 lockdowns in the developing world, employing longitudinal data from Uganda.
-Household fixed-effects estimations show significant, immediate increases in food insecurity after the first lockdown and a continued negative impact three months after its lifting.
+  We find significant, immediate increases in food insecurity after the first lockdown and a continued negative impact three months after its lifting.
   The second lockdown's medium-term impact was even worse, likely because of a compounding effect of a concurrent drought.
   The rising food insecurity was partly the result of the lockdown-related reductions in the availability of paid work.
 Agricultural households were more likely to continue working and consequently saw smaller increases in food insecurity.
 Furthermore, the likelihood of engaging